tnipen/met2verif/README.rst

 Pre-requisites
 --------------

-You need to install verif, see https://github.com/WFRT/verif/ for installation instructions, but it should hopefully be as easy as:
+To use the scripts in this repository, you need to install verif, see https://github.com/WFRT/verif/ for installation instructions, but it should hopefully be as easy as:

 .. code-block:: bash